fadion/Sanitizer/README.md

 ];
 ```

 For those cases when you need to run some custom code on an input, you can pass a closure as a sanitizer.
-These are one-time, anonymous sanitizers that can't be reused.
+Don't confuse closure sanitizers with custom sanitizers; these are one-time, anonymous sanitizers that can't be reused.
 As with the predefined ones, they can be combined with other sanitizers.
 Take a look at the following code:

 ```php
 $sanitizers = [